 A hand holding a burning fire and pointing at a wound in a thigh.
-If you see all that in a renaissance altarpiece triptych this is not a chance occurrence.
+This is not a chance occurrence if you see all that in a renaissance altarpiece triptych.

-Andrea di Giovanni, also known as Andrea da Murano, is a quite unknown venetian painter nowadays.
-But back at the turn of the sixteenth century he was widely taken into consideration by his venetian contemporaries, so much to shadow the Vivarini’s family, his colleagues from Murano Isle.
+Andrea di Giovanni, also known as Andrea da Murano, is a quite unknown Venetian painter nowadays.
+But back at the turn of the sixteenth century, he was widely taken into consideration by his Venetian contemporaries, so much to shadow the Vivarini family, his colleagues from Murano Isle.

 The triptych we are examining ( originally a polyptych) did beautify the walls of San Pietro Martyr da Verona church in the Murano lagoon isle.
-After the inglorious end of San Marco Republic the church was closed down and the painting brought to Gallerie dell’Accademia in Venezia (n.
+After the inglorious end of the San Marco Republic, the church was closed down, and the painting was brought to Gallerie dell’Accademia in Venezia (n.
 28).

-If not for the sign “Opus Andreae de Murano”, or work by Andrea da Murano, our modern critics would be more inclined to make other attributions for the canvas.
-Surely he was a conventional painter, and like his fellows painter in the isle, the Vivarini’s, he too was not so much attracted by the trends of his age.
-The altarpiece polyptych was probably ready between 1475-78, when very important artists were in Venice (Mantegna, Bellini), but to be honest Andrea da Murano’s painting denotes a fixity unknown to these big masters.
+If not for the sign “Opus Andreae de Murano” or the work by Andrea da Murano, our modern critics would be more inclined to make other attributions for the canvas.
+Indeed he was a conventional painter, and like his fellow painter in the isle, the Vivarini, he was not so much attracted by the trends of his age.
+The altarpiece polyptych was probably ready between 1475-78 when significant artists were in Venice (Mantegna, Bellini).
+Still, Andrea da Murano’s painting denotes a fixity unknown to these prominent masters.

-Nevertheless this triptych puts on display some details which the above mentioned big masters would have wrapped in mysterious mythological allegories, and what’s more, never placed in the central part of the work.
-In fact this painting is so culturally elementary to go unrecognized through the centuries.
+Nevertheless, this triptych displays some details that the above-mentioned prominent masters would have wrapped in mysterious mythological allegories and, what’s more, never placed in the central part of the work.
+This painting is so culturally elementary to go unrecognized through the centuries.

-But let Andrea da Murano’s painting to tell us his effortless philosophy.
-I beg to differ from those saying these martyrs with their torture tools and martyrdom were to allow our spiritual elevation.
-But coincidently I notice St. Vincent handing a burning fire and pointing at St. Roch naked thigh.
+But let Andrea da Murano’s painting tell us his effortless philosophy.
+I beg to differ from those saying these martyrs, with their torture tools and martyrdom, were to allow our spiritual elevation.
+But coincidently, I notice St. Vincent handling a burning fire and pointing at St. Roch’s naked thigh.
 Why is that?
-And why did Andrea da Murano paint a wound like spot in St. Roch torn pants?
-We could have allowed to take the fire in St. Vincent’s hand as a generic “divine fire” ( as it is in fact, but generic).
-But we fail to understand why a burning fire then indicates a thigh.
-Because the thigh is the very detail that allow us to suspect some alchemical coincidences in the canvas.
+And why did Andrea da Murano paint a wound-like spot in St. Roch’s torn pants?
+We could have allowed taking the fire in St. Vincent’s hand as a generic “divine fire” ( as it is, in fact, but generic).
+But we fail to understand why a burning fire indicates a thigh because the thigh is the detail that allows us to suspect some alchemical coincidences in the canvas.

-If my theory is true, also St. Sebastian and St. Pietro da Verona’s tortures are instead allegories of our destructing, or better dissolving, phases performed by our Secret Fire.
+If my theory is true, St. Sebastian and St. Pietro da Verona’s tortures are instead allegories of our destructing, or better dissolving, phases performed by our Secret Fire.
 Yes, because Secret Fire is also Mercurius and Sulphur, and consequently our Alcahest and Philosophers Stone.
-Definitely is our Spirit of Life.
-Our First Matter to perform all the alchemical operations
+It is our Spirit of Life.
+Our First Matter is to perform all the alchemical operations.

-The personages here painted could be metals as well as humans to be worked to extract their Souls.
-The butcher knife half splitting St. Pietro da Verona on the left is an allegory of his dissolution, and the same can be said of St. Sebastian.
+The personages here painted could be metals and humans to be worked to extract their Souls.
+The butcher knife half-splitting St. Pietro da Verona on the left is an allegory of his dissolution, and the same can be said of St. Sebastian.

-On the left we can see the upper part originally constituting the whole polyptych: an iconographic theme of the Virgin Mary we can notice quite everywhere in the Campi and Campielli (squares and very little squares before venetian churches), I mean the “Madonna della Grazia” or compassionate mother.
-I don’t have the intention here to suggest anything on this Madonna image, but the “Mother” is a symbol of Mercurius, indeed.
-Note the two vases at the end of the saints rows.
-They are not common vases, but threefold.
-Strangely enough like our threefold Mercurii.
-And, as a matter of fact, a vase in Alchemy is a symbol of our Mercurius.
+On the left, we can see the upper part initially constituting the whole polyptych: an iconographic theme of the Virgin Mary we can notice everywhere in the Campi and Campielli (squares and tiny squares before Venetian churches), I mean the “Madonna della Grazia” or compassionate mother.
+I don’t intend to suggest anything on this Madonna image, but the “Mother” symbolizes Mercurius.
+Note the two vases at the end of the saints’ rows.
+They are not ordinary vases but threefold.
+Strangely enough, like our threefold Mercurii.
+And a vase in Alchemy is a symbol of our Mercurius.
 Why did Andrea da Murano add them?

-The wound does signify a “ slot” in the stars, a window in the stars: the period of the year we can try to perform this attraction between two magnets.
-Since one attracts the other.
+The wound does signify a “ slot” in the stars, a window in the stars: the year we can try to perform this attraction between two magnets since one attracts the other.
 One Secret Fire/Mercurius does enthrall the other.
 The central part of the Andrea da Murano triptych does represent a mirror.
 Earth-Sky.
 Microcosm and Macrocosm.
-As above so below.
+As above, so below.